stanfordnlp/CoreNLP/_pages/faq.md

 to increase the memory given to a program being run from inside Eclipse.
 Increasing the amount of memory given to Eclipse itself won't help.

+## What is the tagset used by the English POS tagger and constituency parser?

+The English POS tagger uses the Penn Treebank tags.
+An expanded list [is here](https://gucorpling.org/ptb_tags.html)

+The constituent trees also use the Penn Treebank constituents, along with additional tags like NML, [such as described here](https://www.cis.upenn.edu/~bies/bioie/TBguidelines-addendum.pdf)

 ## What does SET mean in the NER output?

 This is part of SUTime.
 It applies to repeating events such as